As each season in the Wheel of the Year turns,

 pilgrimage sites where we return to the rhythm of our own becoming.

-Evidence that embodiment isn’t indulgence—it’s our initiation into ourselves as miracles, as living altars.
+Evidence that embodiment isn’t indulgence—it’s reclaiming ourselves as miracles,

 So when the moon swells and the air thickens with everything still unsaid—come.